Wait a Minute (The Pussycat Dolls song): Background and composition

 The Pussycat Dolls originated as a burlesque dance ensemble founded by choreographer Robin Antin in 1993.
-Over the years, the troupe gained popularity which resulted in Antin strucking a deal with Jimmy Iovine—then president of Interscope Geffen A&M Records—to develop the Pussycat Dolls into a brand and create a pop girl group, with Iovine assigning the project to producer Ron Fair.
-Iovine considered the Pussycat Dolls as one of the "label's high-priority projects" and began enlisting various producers and songwriters to "ensure [a] maximum radio friendl[y]" sound for the debut album, PCD (2005), including Timbaland.
-Through her connections with Timbaland, singer-songwriter Keri Hilson was also enlisted to write songs for the Pussycat Dolls.
+Over the years, the troupe gained popularity which resulted in Antin strucking a deal with Jimmy Iovine—then president of Interscope Geffen A&M Records—to develop the group into a brand and create a pop girl group, with Iovine assigning the project to producer Ron Fair.
+Iovine considered the group as one of the "label's high-priority projects" and began enlisting various producers and songwriters to "ensure [a] maximum radio friendl[y]" sound for the debut album, PCD (2005), including Timbaland.
+Through her connections with Timbaland, singer-songwriter Keri Hilson was also enlisted to write songs for the group.
 Their collaboration resulted in "Physical" and "Wait a Minute", both of which were slated to be included on PCD; however, only the latter was included on the album.
 "Physical" was later intended to be included on Her Name Is Nicole, the shelved solo album by the group's lead singer Nicole Scherzinger.

 "Wait a Minute" was written and produced by Timbaland, with additional writing by Hilson and Craig Longmiles.
 Longmiles' contribution was not noted on the physical copies of PCD, but was credited on digital editions of the album.
 The song is composed in 4/4 time in the key of B minor, with a moderate hip-hop groove of 144 beats per minute and a looping chord progression of Bm–D–Bm–D–Bm, while using "sassy handclaps".
 The artists' vocal range spans from A_{3} to F_{5}, with the harmonies being described as "close-clustered and tightly executed".
 In their duet, the Pussycat Dolls and Timbaland have a humorous give and take, highlighting the differences between the two sexes.
 Timbaland, who was noted for his awkward flirting, fails to impress Scherzinger.
 Hilson handled the vocal production as well, while Fair provided incidental production.
 The artists' vocals were recorded at The Hit Factory Criteria in Miami by Marcella Araica and Demacio "Demo" Castellon.
 The song was mixed by Dave Pensado and Fair.